 Carmie and her husband have two lovely children as well as an Australian Cattle dog.
 When Carmie is not working she enjoys spending quality time with her family, traveling, gardening, exercising and volunteering within her church community.

 Katie Flowers, M.Ed., CCC-SLP, is a certified speech-language pathologist and has been practicing since 2013.
 She received her undergraduate degree in Communication Sciences and Disorders from the Saint Mary’s College in Notre Dame, IN and her Master of Speech Pathology from the University of West Georgia.

 Her clinical experience includes the following settings: outpatient pediatric clinics, public school settings aged Pre-K through 8th, Telehealth and skilled nursing facility.
 Katie has experience working with children and adolescents in the areas of: Articulation/Phonology, Expressive and Receptive Language disorders/delays, Developmental Delays, Autism, Early Childhood Language Delays, Stuttering/Fluency, AAC, Apraxia, Pragmatics (social skills) and Learning Disabilities.
 Katie has a special interest in motor speech disorders and is PROMPT trained.

-Dana Grooms, M.S., CCC-SLP, is a certified Speech and Language Pathologist who received her bachelor’s degree from The University of Georgia and her master’s degree from Georgia State University in Communication Sciences and Disorders.
+Shelly Foster, M.S.
+CCC-SLP, is a certified Speech and Language Pathologist who has been practicing since 1999.
+She received her undergraduate degree in Communication Science Disorders from University of Florida and her Masters Degree from the University of Southern Mississippi.